 Following these tips will help you to become a confident cook.
 Anybody can learn to cook by applying simple instructions described above.
 Take your time to practice as much as you need and enjoy the process itself!

-Sandra Larson is an amateur cook who enjoys experimenting with food.
+Sandra Larson is a professional writer from Elizabethan Authors and an amateur cook who enjoys experimenting with food.
 She never stops trying new recipes and mastering her cooking skills.
 Sandra believes that cooking for students is not a routine, but an amusing activity.